-Strawberry brunette doesn't have to be worn with a major pop of contrast.
+Strawberry brunette doesn't have to have a major pop of contrast.
 If you have a lot of natural red tones in your hair already, glazing over slightly lighter ends with a subtle strawberry tint is going to be just enough of a pleasant surprise, showing itself pridefully in every new light.
-"Davines, MrSmith, and OverTone all make great color conditioners for at-home maintenance," mentions Choi.
+"Davines, MrSmith, and OverTone all make great color conditioners for at-home maintenance," Choi mentions.

 Wearing braids is one of our favorite ways to weave in a new color without doing any serious damage to the hair.
 This method will keep the bleach at bay and give your strands a break from heat styling.
 All in all, this style is a good-looking win.

-Okay, okay, we know this is about strawberry color, and we're not trying to switch up our fruit on you.
-But seriously, this deeper color pairing screams chocolate raspberry to us and we're not mad about it.
+We're not trying to switch up our fruit on you, but seriously, this deeper color pairing screams chocolate raspberry to us, and we're not mad about it.
 For rich, flavorful dimension, this may just be the perfect strawberry brunette inspo image to show to your colorist.
 "While the color stays in the hair longer, the richness can fade faster," says Choi, who recommends getting a good conditioning treatment to uphold your color between visits.

 Having preexisting highlights is a great start if you're interested in a semi-permanent strawberry brunette.
 Asking your stylist to use a toner or gloss to mute out those beachy blonde streaks will give you something sweeter with a shorter lifespan.
 After a few rounds of washing, that berry punch will dilute itself away and leave you with those highlights you had before.